Goldinteractive/gold-features/README.md

 #### Feature Changes
 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

+> Do a prerelease before publishing a new version!

+When a prerelease has been properly tested, you can publish the package using `yarn publish`.

 #### Docs Changes
 After updating the docs simply publish them using the `yarn docs:publish` command.